-Each day at camp is different adventure.
+Each day at camp is a different adventure.
 We have focus activities related to forestry, wildlife, and natural resources.
 We also have lots of fun games and projects throughout the week.
-While we don't have the exact schedule ready for this summer now, below are some last years activities to give you an idea.
+While we don't have the exact schedule ready for this summer now, below are some of the previous year's activities to give you an idea.

 FISHING AND MACROINVERTEBRATE SAMPLING